-What WRAP® can do for you
+What a WRAP® Plan in Portsmouth can do for you

 - Discover your own simple, safe Wellness tools

-- Develop a list of things to do everyday to stay as well as possible
+- Develop a list of things to do every day to stay as well as possible

-- Identify upsetting events, early warning signs and signs that things have gotten much worse and, using Wellness tools, develop action plans for responding at these times
+- Identify upsetting events, early warning signs and signs that things have gotten much worse and, using Wellness Tools, develop action plans for responding at these times

 - Guide you through the process of developing a Crisis Plan or Advance Directive